Venezuela forex changes help but may not cure economy

 For years, the government currency board has declined repatriation requests from foreign companies operating in Venezuela, preventing transfers of revenue to headquarters.

-Companies would suffer substantial losses buying dollars at the Sicad 2 rate, especially airlines that must sell tickets in bolivars at the rate of 6.3.
+Companies would suffer substantial losses buying dollars at the Sicad 2 rate, especially airlines that must sell tickets in bolivars at the official exchange rate: currently 6.3 bolivars.

 The International Air Transport Association says its members have $3.8 billion in revenue frozen by the currency controls.
 On Tuesday, its representative said the new exchange rate would not apply to its members because they sold tickets at 6.3 bolivars, and at the previous official rate of 4.3.

-The Sicad 2 rate will also be available to tourists, who have traditionally used the black market.

-Chavez set up currency controls in 2003 after an opposition-led oil industry shutdown nearly left the country without hard currency.
+Chavez set up currency controls in 2003 after an attempted government takeover by the opposition and an oil industry production stoppage that nearly left the country without hard currency.

 He maintained that policy even after the government stabilized output and soaring oil prices flooded the country with cash.
-That spawned corruption as well-connected officials bought cheap dollars and flipped them for huge profits on the black market.
+The situation spawned corruption as well-connected officials bought cheap dollars and flipped them for huge profits on the black market.

-(Additional reporting by Andrew Cawthorne and Girish Gupta; Editing by Kieran Murray, David Gregorio and Eric Walsh)
+(Additional reporting by Andrew Cawthorne and Girish Gupta; Editing by Kieran Murray and David Gregorio)